elasticio/elasticio.github.io/content/_components/maester/index.md

 * `Search Headers` - Used if `Upsert Criteria`: `Custom Headers`.
 Array of headers `{ key: header-key-1, value: heder-value-1}` which will be used to find an object in Maester (up to 5 headers). *Required*
 * `Data` (JSON object) - Data which will be stored in object by itself.
 Only plain objects are supported. *Required*
 * `Headers` - Array of headers `{ key: header-key-1, value: heder-value-1}` which will be added to new objects. *Optional*
-* `TTL` (number) - Time in seconds while which Maester object will be present in db.
+* `TTL` (number) - Time in seconds while which Maester object will be present in DB.
 After this time object will be deleted and won't be available.
-Note: process of deleting objects from db starts every hour.
+Note: the process of deleting objects from DB starts every hour.
 By default will be used default expiration time from Maester installation. *Optional*

 ### Lookup Object (at Most One)